 Marking and Feedback

 The aim of feedback is to promote student progress.
-Evidence suggests more marking does not lead to more progress and the principle aim at SGS is to promote quality over quantity of marking and feedback.
+Evidence suggests more marking does not lead to more progress and the principle aim at Spalding Grammar School is to promote quality over quantity of marking and feedback.

 Feedback refers to the recognition of success and progression in students’ work and includes advice to further secure improvement.
 Effective feedback must be “meaningful, manageable and motivating” (The Education Endowment Foundation, 2016) and allow for students to make progress.